ChunghaSung/JSdep/artemis-modified/README.md

     ``cd Artemis && make install``

   Note that QTDIR and PATH are set correctly with root privilege.
+  And gcc version has to be 4.7 or 4.6 as we checked.

 5. Add the instrumented WebKit library to your library path